-- 360. MARINE CONSERVATION BIOLOGY.
-(3-3).
-Credit 4.
-Lectures and laboratories cover the major principles of conservation biology; a new synthetic field that applies concepts of ecology, systematics and evolution, biogeology, genetics, behavioral sciences, and social sciences to the conservation of marine fisheries resources.
-Lab exercises include morphometric and genetic variation, GIS, molecular systematics and phylogenetic inference.
-Prerequisite: Junior or senior classification or approval of instructor. - 400.
-BIOLOGY OF MARINE MAMMALS.
-(3-3).
-Credit 4.
-A broad-spectrum course on the taxonomy, evolution, morphology behavior, and ecology of marine mammals, including sirenians, carnivores, baleen and toothed whales and dolphins.
-Prerequisite: BIOL 113,114,123,124, MARB 315, 410.
-Junior or senior classification or approval of instructor. - 401.
-PHYSIOLOGICAL ECOLOGY OF MARINE MAMMALS.
+- 401. PHYSIOLOGICAL ECOLOGY OF MARINE MAMMALS.
 (3-0).
 Credit 3.
 Taxonomy, phylogeny and physiological adaptations of marine mammals.
-Prerequisites: BIOL 113, 114, and MARB 315.
+Prerequisites: BIOL 111, 112, and MARB 315.
 Junior or senior classification or approval of instructor. - 402.
 GENERAL MAMMALOGY.
 (2-3) Credit 3.
 Mammalian biology; evolution, classification, biogeography, reproduction, physiology, ecology, and behavior; focuses on basic concepts necessary for a foundation in both wildlife science and biology.
 Prerequisites.
 MARB 315.
 Junior or senior classification or approval of instructor. - 403.
 CETACEAN BEHAVIOR AND BEHAVIORAL ECOLOGY.
 (3-3).
 Credit 4.
 This course consists of lecture of up to date descriptions of Cetacean behavior and ecology; and of labs that evaluate the literature of topics of present relevance.
 Prerequisites: MARB 315 and MARB 400.
 Junior or senior classification or approval of instructor. - 405.
 MARINE PARASITOLOGY.
 (3-3).
 Credit 4.
 Fundamentals of parasitology, with emphasis on marine applications.
 Survey of major parasites of marine animals and the diseases they cause, especially in ecologically and commercially-important host species.
-Prerequisites: BIOL 114, 124.
+Prerequisites: BIOL 112.
 Junior or senior classification or approval of instructor. - 408.
 MARINE BOTANY.
 (3-3).
 Credit 4.
 Morphology, systematics, ecology, and biochemistry of representative algae, fungi, and submarine grasses.
-Prerequisites: BIOL 114, 124.
+Prerequisites: BIOL 112.
 Curriculum sophomore, junior or senior classification or approval of instructor. - 410.
 ANIMAL BEHAVIOR.
 (2-3).
 Credit 3.
 Examination of ethological concepts.
 Discussion of the development, genetics, physiology, and evolution of animal behavior patterns involved in reproduction, territoriality, aggression, communication, population dispersion, sociality, and sociobiology of invertebrates and vertebrates.
-Prerequisites: BIOL 114, 124.
+Prerequisites: BIOL 112.
 Curriculum sophomore, junior or senior classification or approval of instructor. - 412.
 SOCIOBIOLOGY OF REPRODUCTION.
 (3-0).
 Credit 3.
 Application of sociobiological concepts to examine the evolution and adaptive significance of reproductive strategies utilized by marine and terrestrial animals.
 Strategy-influencing factors to be discussed include: mate selection and competition, sex roles, bonding, parental investment in offspring, and socialization.
-Prerequisites: BIOL 114, MARB 301 or equivalent, or concurrent registration.
+Prerequisites: BIOL 112, MARB 301 or equivalent, or concurrent registration.
 Curriculum sophomore, junior or senior classification or approval of instructor. - 420.
 COMPARATIVE ANIMAL PHYSIOLOGY.
 (3-3).
 Credit 4.
 Principles of animal physiology are examined using invertebrate and vertebrate model systems.
 Topics include osmoregulation in marine vs. freshwater vs. terrestrial organisms, excretion, fluid circulation, nervous system structure and function, muscle activity, sensory neurobiology, and endocrine mediation.
-Prerequisites: BIOL 114, CHEM 228, MARB 310, MARS 360.
+Prerequisites: BIOL 112, CHEM 228, MARB 310, MARS 360.
 Junior or senior classification or approval of instructor. - 423.
 MARICULTURE.
 (3-3).
 Credit 4.
 Study of factors determining the success of efforts to cultivate estuarine and marine species of economic importance.
 Mariculture practices used worldwide in the production of algae, mollusks, crustaceans, and fishes will be discussed.
 Prerequisite: Junior or senior classification or approval of instructor.